Mouse DPI Analyzer

 Why Your Advertised DPI Is Often Wrong

 Driver software shows you the DPI profile you selected, not what your sensor actually delivers.
 Windows Pointer Precision, outdated drivers, and DPI preset mismatches all push the real output away from the number on your screen.
 Budget mice advertise high DPI figures but deliver unreliable tracking well before that ceiling.
 Even established brands show minor sensor drift over time.
-A physical mouse DPI test against a ruler bypasses all software and shows you the raw number your sensor outputs right now.
+A physical mouse dpi test against a ruler bypasses all software and shows you the raw dots per inch number your sensor outputs right now.

 How to Stay Consistent When You Switch Games or Mice

-Once you know your true DPI from the mouse DPI tester, you can lock in consistent aim across every game you play.
+Once you know your true DPI from this dpi tester, you can lock in consistent aim across every game you play.
 Different games use different sensitivity scales, so the same hand motion feels completely different depending on your in-game setting.
-Pick a target eDPI, confirm your hardware DPI with this DPI checker online, then back-calculate the in-game sensitivity each game needs to hit that same eDPI.
+Pick a target eDPI, confirm your hardware DPI with this dpi checker online, then back-calculate the in-game sensitivity each game needs to hit that same eDPI.
 Your muscle memory carries over instead of resetting every time you switch titles.

 How the DPI Analyzer Calculates Your True Result